MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/PSScriptAnalyzer/Rules/UseSingularNouns.md

 }
 ```

-`SuppressMessageAttribute()` allows to suppress just specific function names, for example:
+`SuppressMessageAttribute()` allows you to suppress specific function names, for example:

 ```powershell
 function Get-Elements {